valora-inc/wallet/WALLET.md

 If you're having an error with installing packages, or `secrets.json` not existing:

-try to run `yarn postinstall` in the wallet root folder after running `yarn install`.
+* Try to run `yarn postinstall` in the wallet root folder after running `yarn install`.

-If some of your assets are not loaded and you see an error running sync_branding.sh.
+If some of your assets are not loaded and you see an error running `sync_branding.sh`:

-Check if you have set up your Github connection with SSH.
+* Check if you have set up your Github connection with SSH.

 A successful `yarn postinstall` looks like: